microsoft/NeuronBlocks/README.md

 **NeuronBlocks -- Building Your NLP DNN Models Like Playing Lego**, at https://arxiv.org/abs/1904.09535.

 # Related Project
-[OpenPAI](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.
+* [OpenPAI](https://github.com/Microsoft/pai) is an open source platform that provides complete AI model training and resource management capabilities, it is easy to extend and supports on-premise, cloud and hybrid environments in various scale.
+* [Samples for AI](https://github.com/Microsoft/samples-for-ai):  a deep learning samples and projects collection.
+It contains a lot of classic deep learning algorithms and applications with different frameworks, which is a good entry for the beginners to get started with deep learning.

 # License